AbiJays/Introduction-to-Lists/lists.md

 ```

+# What's the deal with zero?

 If we look at a storage container, this is our list

 | eat pie | watch clouds | drink water |

 If we want to access the initial object we want to access the first memory address, this first address is by default 0, after which is the first derivative and the second derivative.
+If we want to access the first memory address we don't want to go anywhere, we don't want to move a space so we start at 0.

 | eat pie | watch clouds | drink water |
      ^           1              2

 You can also access items from the end of the list by using a negative index.
 To get drink water we'd write